Link to section 'Data Depot Features' of 'Data Depot Overview' Data Depot Features

 The Data Depot is never subject to purging.

+The Data Depot is suitable for non-HIPAA human subjects data.
+See the Data Depot FAQ for a data security statement for your IRB documentation.
 The Data Depot is not approved for regulated data, including HIPAA, ePHI, FISMA, or ITAR data.

 The Data Depot uses an enterprise-class GPFS storage solution with an initial total capacity of over 2 PB.
-This storage is redundant and reliable, features regular snapshots, and is globally available on all ITaP research systems.
+This storage is redundant and reliable, features regular snapshots, and is globally available on all RCAC systems.
 The Data Depot is non-purged space suitable for tasks such as sharing data, editing files, developing and building software, and many other uses.
 Built on Data Direct Networks' SFA12k storage platform, the Data Depot has redundant storage arrays in multiple campus datacenters for maximum availability.